A statistical model for quantum spin and photon number states: Spin 1/2

-Continuing our incremental approach to developing this new model, we would now like to consider the case in which Alice's and Bob's detector have a relative rotation of $\theta_{ab}=\frac{\pi}{2}$.
+Continuing our incremental approach to developing this new model, we now consider the case in which Alice's and Bob's detector have a relative rotation of $\theta_{ab}=\frac{\pi}{2}$.
 From our definition of $\theta_{ab}$ given in equation (\ref{eq: theta}), the smallest value of $n$ that would support such a rotation is $2$.
-Given that we are modeling a spin $\frac{1}{2}$ particle, along with the definition of $j$ given in equation (\ref{eq: j}), the total number of $C$'s and $D$'s that can appear in ontic states for events is still limited to one.
+Given that we are modeling a spin $\frac{1}{2}$ particle, along with the definition of $j$ given in equation (\ref{eq: base-4 quantum numbers}), the total number of $C$'s and $D$'s that can appear in ontic states for measurement events is still limited to one.
 This leaves us with only two options for lengthening our sequences, which is adding an $A$ or a $B$.
-This modification leaves us with the following ontic state spaces for Alice's and Bob's event:
+This modification results in the following ontic state spaces for Alice's and Bob's measurement event:

-The inclusion of the symbols $A$ and $B$ in ontic states for events has several important implications, but the first issue that must be addressed is the need to define two new quantum numbers, which we may think of as analogues of $j$ and $m$ (other definitions are possible):
+The inclusion of the symbols $A$ and $B$ in ontic states for measurement events has several important implications, but the first issue that must be addressed is the need to define two new quantum numbers, which we may think of as analogues of $j$ and $m$ (other definitions are possible):

 We now have four quantum numbers associated with events, which are $j$, $m$, $g$, and $l$.
 However, we will often replace $g$ with $n$ when listing the degrees of freedom for events, where $n=2j+2g$.
 For the time being, we remain agnostic with respect to the physical interpretation of these new quantum numbers.
-In most cases, we can simply sum over this degree of freedom, though in section \ref{sec: Spin 1/2 arbitrary n} we will see that the quantum number $l$ has an interesting effect on the predictions generated by the new model.
+When calculating the probability distribution for $m_{b2}$, we will typically sum over all possible values of $l$.
+Though, as illustrated in Figure \ref{fig: spin 1/2 plot}, choosing particular values of $l_{a1}$ has an interesting effect on the predictions generated by the new model.

 Beyond the new quantum numbers, the inclusion of $A$'s and $B$'s also lifts the one-to-one correspondence between quantum states and ontic states for spin $\frac{1}{2}$ particles.
-For example, there are now four ontic states in equations (\ref{eq: Alices n=2 state space}) and (\ref{eq: Bobs n=2 state space}) associated with each possible value of $m_{a1}$ and $m_{b2}$, respectively.
-This change from one-to-one to one-to-many leads directly to non-determinism within this model.
+For example, there are now two sequences (ontic states) in equation (\ref{eq: Alices n=2 state space}) associated with each possible combination of $m_{a1}$ and $l_{a1}$ (quantum states).
+This change from one-to-one to one-to-many leads directly to non-determinism within this model, where the relative frequency of ontic states determines the probability of observing a particular quantum state.
+In the coming sections, we will introduce combinatorial tools to aid in the calculation of these relative frequencies.